Ifechukwu001/Ifechukwu001/README.md

 ### Hi there 👋

+####**I'm a Computer Engineer**

+I'm still developing my skillset and soonest I'll make an update to this page.

+⚡ Fun fact: I love Jesus
 <!--
 **Ifechukwu001/Ifechukwu001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.